Solomon (magister militum): Biography

-Solomon was born, probably circa 480/490, in the fortress of Idriphthon in the district of Solachon, near Dara in the province of Mesopotamia.
-He was a eunuch as a result of an accident during his infancy, not from deliberate castration.
+Solomon was born circa 480/490 in the fortress of Idriphthon in the district of Solachon, near Dara in the province of Mesopotamia.
+He was an eunuch as a result of an accident during his infancy, not from deliberate castration.
 Solomon had a brother, Bacchus, who became a priest.
 Bacchus fathered three sons, Cyrus, Sergius and Solomon, who later became military officers in Africa under their uncle; Sergius also succeeded Solomon as governor of Africa after the latter's death.
 Little is known of Solomon's early career, except that he served under the dux Mesopotamiae Felicissimus, perhaps as early as the latter's installment to the post in 505/6.
 Certainly by 527, when he came to the service of Belisarius, Solomon was considered an experienced officer.
 It is perhaps at this time that he was named Belisarius's domesticus, or chief-of-staff, the post with which he is mentioned by the historian Procopius in 533, before the onset of the campaign against the Vandal Kingdom of North Africa.